lsilvam/lab-excel-templates/README.md

    - a template to "quantify" western blots with data from ImageJ, with pre-built plot for three experimental conditions and t-test

 DISCLAIMER:
-These are templates that I created for me needs and for my use, they are probably not error free.
+These are templates that I created for me, they probably are not error free.
 Use them at your own risk.
 If you find errors, please open an issue.